“In a world of more than seven billion people, each of us is a drop in the bucket. But with enough drops, we can fill any bucket.” — David Suzuki

 Across the nation, innovative people from every walk of life are promoting biodiversity, climate solutions and the right to a healthy environment where they live.
-Each month, Queen of Green will feature someone using their unique gifts to build a greener future for everyone.
+Here’s how some of them are using their unique gifts to build a greener future for everyone.

 Meet Tsimka Martin, owner of T’ashii Paddle School in Clayoquot Sound, B.C. who’s building bridges between people, place and culture: